vnavascues/direct-request-coordinator/README.md

 1. Validates the request and its caller.
 2. Loads the request configuration (`FulfillConfig`) and attempts to fulfill the request by calling the Consumer callback method passing the response data (image no 13 & 14).
 3. Calculates SPOT LINK payment, which is the equivalent gas amount used fulfilling the request in LINK, minus the REQUEST LINK payment, plus the fulfillment fee (image no 15).
-The fee can be either a flat amount of a percentage (permiryad) of SPOT LINK payment.
+The fee can be either a flat amount of a percentage (permyriad) of SPOT LINK payment.
 The `feeType` and `fee` are set in the `Spec` by NodeOp.
 4. Checks that the Consumer balance can afford SPOT LINK payment and that Consumer is willing to pay the amount.
 It is worth mentioning that DRCoordinator can refund Consumer if REQUEST LINK payment was greater than SPOT LINK payment and DRCoordinator's balance is greater or equal than SPOT payment.
 Tuning the `Spec.payment` and `Spec.fee` should make this particular case very rare.
 5. Updates Consumer and DRCoordinator balances.